JaidenAGrimminck/school-utils/readme.md

 - A widget for Garmin watches that can tell me my next class and schedule.
 - A status bar for MacOS that tells me how much money I have on my school card, my next class, and can be customized.

+> [!NOTE]
+> The watchface is meant for the Forerunner 985, and meant for a specific system that my school uses.
+> You may need to adjust it if you want to use it.

 # To Install

 Download or clone the repository via: